Landed Cost Voucher

 • Purchase Invoice You can select multiple documents if needed.

-The Supplier Name and Grand Total will be fetched automatically.
+Supplier Name and the Grand Total will be automatically fetched.

-1. Click Get Items from Purchase Receipts to pull item details from the selected documents.
+1. Click Get Items from Purchase Receipts and drag item detail in the selected documents.

-2. In Distribute Charges Based On, choose how to split the cost:
+2. On Distribute Charges Based on, select the division of the cost:

 • Amount → based on item value

-• Enter the Amount for each charge (e.g., shipping or customs fees).
+• Add the value of each item on charge (e.g. shipping fees or customs fees).

-• These charges will be auto-distributed to items based on the method you selected (amount or quantity).
+• These charges will be automatically shared to the items depending on the method that you used (amount or quantity).

 4. Save and Submit the voucher.